the-programmers-hangout/website/src/content/site/bots.md

 path: /bots
 ---

+This page details the bots you will see in our server.
-This page details the bots you can interact with on our server.
-There are other bots within the server, but they are strictly for usage by staff.
+Below are the bots you can interact with.
+There are other bots within the server, but they are strictly for usage by staff or are automatic in their nature.
+[Click here to jump to the passive bots](#passive-bots).

 ## Aura